pranavpeter2050/community/README.md

 - The Dialog says post not created in camerapage even though offline post is working fine. (fixed `CameraPage.vue: line 95`).
 - the `getPosts()` methos not working as desired inside `onActivated()` hook.
 So for time-being placed back inside the `created()` hook in HomePage.vue. `activated()` taught in this [video](https://www.udemy.com/course/pwa-with-vuejs-quasar-firebase/learn/lecture/21110176#overview).
 - When the Notification was closed, the code did not console.log the messaged as expected.
 Refernce [video](https://www.udemy.com/course/pwa-with-vuejs-quasar-firebase/learn/lecture/21110238)
+- The "app Install Banner" is not showing when visiting the Firebase Prod [app](https://community-9b01c.web.app).

 ## Reference